 Tunnelblick on macOS Big Sur

-The following is the current status of issues that have been seen using the latest beta version of Tunnelblick on beta and release versions of macOS Big Sur.
+The following is the current status of issues that have been seen using the latest version of Tunnelblick on macOS Big Sur.

-macOS Big Sur 11.0 Developer Beta 10 (20A5323l) does not allow Tunnelblick to load its "tun" or "tap" system extensions.
-Apple says that as a workaround "during development" you can temporarily disable System Integrity Protection to allow these system extensions to load when logged in as an Admin user.
-This workaround may not work in the first release version of Big Sur — see The Future of Tun and Tap VPNs on macOS.
+macOS Big Sur 11.0.1 does not allow Tunnelblick to load its Tun or Tap system extensions.
+Apple says that as a workaround "during development" one can temporarily disable System Integrity Protection to allow these system extensions to load when logged in as an Admin user.
+This workaround may not work in a future version or update of Big Sur — see The Future of Tun and Tap VPNs on macOS.

-When running on Big Sur, Tunnelblick Beta 3.8.4beta01 and higher force the settings on Tunnelblick's "Advanced" settings window to "never load" system extensions.
+When running on macOS Big Sur, Tunnelblick forces the settings on Tunnelblick's "Advanced" settings window to "never load" system extensions.
 You can override that behavior and allow the settings to act normally, which is useful if you have disabled SIP and/or your version of Big Sur allows Tunnelblick to load the system extensions.
 You can override the behavior by executing the following command in Terminal:

 defaults write net.tunnelblick.tunnelblick bigSurCanLoadKexts -bool yes